-Today Show’s Hoda Kotb Adopts Baby Girl: Name Meaning And More
+‘Today’ Show’s Hoda Kotb Adopts Baby Girl: Name Meaning And More

-The Today Show’s very own Hoda Kotb shared that she has a new bundle of ‘joy’ in her life!
+The Today show’s very own Hoda Kotb shared that she has a new bundle of joy in her life!
 On February 21, Haley Joy Kotb was shown to the world.

-Fans and followers of the Today Show on NBC have guessed that something big and exciting was in the works.
-Hoda had been sharing cryptic messages on her Twitter and Instagram account, talking of how much love a heart can hold, and how she was ready to trust new beginnings.
+Fans and followers of the Today show on NBC have guessed that something big and exciting was in the works.
+Hoda had been sharing cryptic messages on her Twitter and Instagram account, talking about how much love a heart can hold and how she was ready to trust new beginnings.

 A post shared by Hoda Kotb (@hodakotb) on